lmfit/lmfit-py/doc/model.rst

     print(f'parameter names: {gmodel.param_names}')
     print(f'independent variables: {gmodel.independent_vars}')

 As you can see, the Model ``gmodel`` determined the names of the parameters and the independent variables.
 By default, the first argument of the function is taken as the independent variable, held in :attr:`independent_vars`, and the rest of the functions positional arguments (and, in certain cases, keyword arguments -- see below) are used for Parameter names.
-Thus, for the ``gaussian`` function above, the independent variable is ``x``, and the parameters are named ``amp``, ``cen``, and ``wid``, and -- all taken directly from the signature of the model function.
-As we will see below, you can modify the default assignment of independent variable / arguments and specify yourself what the independent variable is and which function arguments should be identified as parameter names.
+Thus, for the ``gaussian`` function above, the independent variable is ``x``, and the parameters are named ``amp``, ``cen``, and ``wid``.
+These are all taken directly from the signature of the model function.
+As discussed below, you can modify the default assignment of independent variable / arguments and specify yourself what the independent variable.

-:class:`~lmfit.parameter.Parameters` are *not* created when the model is created.
-The model knows what the parameters should be named, but nothing about the scale and range of your data.
+Although the model determines what the parameters should be named, :class:`~lmfit.parameter.Parameters` are *not* created when the model is created.
+That is, the model knows the parameters names, but nothing about the scale and range of your data.
+You will have to make Parameters for a Model yourself.
 To help you create Parameters for a Model, each model has a :meth:`make_params` method that will generate parameters with the expected names.
-You will have to do this, or make Parameters some other way (say, with :func:`~lmfit.parameter.create_params`), and assign initial values for all Parameters.
+You can use this method or create Parameters some other way (say, with :func:`~lmfit.parameter.create_params`), but you will have to create Parameters and assign initial values for all Parameters.
 You can also assign other attributes when doing this:

 .. jupyter-execute::